Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - user research blog - user research stories and case studies from across government

 - Inside GOV.UK blog - stories about how data and user research have helped improve GOV.UK

 User research in the Service Manual

-These guides show what we currently believe to be best practice in user research for government services:
+The Service Manual guides to user research show what we currently believe to be best practice for government services.
+They cover:

 Help us keep the Service Manual up to date by:

 - contributing to discussions in our user research guidance group

 - telling us if something is wrong or out of date using the feedback link at the top of each guide